faithkilango/Asset-Finance-Operations-Intelligence-System/README.md

 This makes it difficult for management to obtain a consistent view of:

-* expected versus actual collections
+- Expected versus actual collections
-* customer outstanding balances
+- Rider outstanding balances
-* payout calculations
+- Payout calculations
-* asset utilization
+- Asset utilization
-* maintenance and downtime
+- Maintenance and downtime
-* high-risk accounts
+- High-risk rider accounts
-* reconciliation and data-quality exceptions
+- Reconciliation and data-quality exceptions

 ## Project Objective